prof-rossetti/version-control-tutorial/docs/README.md

 We are using the ["deploy.yml" workflow configuration file](/.github/workflows/deploy.yml) to deploy the site to GitHub Pages when new commits are pushed to the main branch.

 In order for this to work, you first need to configure your GitHub Pages repo settings to publish via GitHub Actions.

-If you would like to customize environment variables, you will also need to set them as repository secrets using the repository settings.
-The GitHub Actions workflow file will read repository secrets and pass them to the build as environment variables (no ".env" file necessary in production).